openmobilehub/android-omh-storage/packages/plugin-googledrive-gms/README.md

 ### Other methods

-Interacting with the Google Drive provider follows the same pattern as other providers since they all implement the [`OmhStorageClient`](https://miniature-adventure-4gle9ye.pages.github.io/api/packages/core/com.openmobilehub.android.storage.core/-omh-storage-client) interface.
-For a comprehensive list of available methods, refer to the [Quick Start](https://miniature-adventure-4gle9ye.pages.github.io/docs/react-native-omh-auth/docs/getting-started#sign-in) guide.
+Interacting with the Google Drive storage provider follows the same pattern as other storage providers since they all implement the [`OmhStorageClient`](https://miniature-adventure-4gle9ye.pages.github.io/api/packages/core/com.openmobilehub.android.storage.core/-omh-storage-client) interface.
+This uniformity ensures consistent functionality across different storage providers, so you won’t need to learn new methods regardless of the storage provider you choose!
+For a comprehensive list of available methods, refer to the [Getting Started](https://miniature-adventure-4gle9ye.pages.github.io/docs/getting-started) guide.

 ## License